actionml/harness/the_contextual_bandit.md

 # Configuration of the Contextual Bandit

 The CB has a configuration file defined below.
+The CB has a configuration file defined below.
+The first section of the configuration is the same as for all Engines, see [Harness Configuration](harness_config.md) for a description of the generic params.
+The one that has a specific meaning for the CBEngine is `sharedDBName` which in the case of all instances of the CB will store and read user profile information from the same DB.
+The DB will never be dropped and so may need to be managed external to Harness.

-This defines parameters for for the Engine itself and for the VW compute engine which updates the model and responds to queries.
-The parameters effect how fast the CB will converge on the best choice for a user.
+The algorithm parameters are for the VW compute engine which updates the model and responds to queries.
+The parameters affect how fast the CB will converge on the best choice for a user.
 Most parameters are defaulted to the ones below and unless you want to use something else, need not be specified.

 ```
 {
   "engineId": "test_resource",
   "engineFactory": "com.actionml.templates.cb.CBEngine",
+  "modelContainer": "!!!<put the path to a directory for models here>!!!",
+  "comment": "it is usually safe to use lower case with snake case for readability",
+  "sharedDBName": "!!!<name of db to share data>!!!",
   "algorithm":{
     "maxIter": 100,
     "regParam": 0.0,
     "stepSize": 0.1,
     "bitPrecision": 24,
-    "modelName": "/path/to/model.vw",
     "namespace": "name",
     "maxClasses": 3
   }